-Three new cases of SARS-like virus in Saudi ArabiaMay 3rd, 2013 in Diseases, Conditions, Syndromes /
+Three new cases of SARS-like virus in Saudi ArabiaMay 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Three new cases of a new SARS-like virus have been detected in Saudi Arabia, the World Health Organisation reported Friday.